jawah/charset_normalizer/README.md

 > And yes, these results might change at any time.
 The dataset can be updated to include more files.
 > The actual delays heavily depends on your CPU capabilities.
 The factors should remain the same.
 > Keep in mind that the stats are generous and that Chardet accuracy vs our is measured using Chardet initial capability
-> (eg. Supported Encoding) Challenge-them if you want.
+> (e.g. Supported Encoding) Challenge-them if you want.

 ## ✨ Installation